Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Results

-Before proceeding to the explicit calculation, let us discuss transverse Josephson currents qualitatively based on the time-reversal symmetry. \cite{Murakami} Consider the London equation,
+Before proceeding to the explicit calculation, let us discuss transverse supercurrents qualitatively based on the time-reversal symmetry. \cite{Murakami} Consider the London equation,

-where ${\bf{j}}_c$, $\rho$, and ${\bf{A}}$ are, respectively, the charge current, the superfluid density, and the vector potential.
-Since charge current and vector potential are time-reversal odd, $\rho$ describes the reversible and dissipationless flow of the supercurrent.
+where ${\bf{j}}_c$, $\rho$, and ${\bf{A}}$ are, respectively, the charge current, the superfluid density tensor, and the vector potential.
+Since the charge current and the vector potential are time-reversal odd, $\rho$ describes the reversible and dissipationless flow of the supercurrent.
 Thus, the transverse current can flow without breaking time-reversal symmetry.
-Namely, the transverse current is allowed in even order perturbation with respect to time-reversal breaking term $H_{ex}$.
-This contrasts with the anomalous Hall effect\cite{Tatara} where Hall current is driven by electric field which is even under time-reversal.
-Thus, one can expect essentially different magnetic structure manifested in the transverse Josephson effect.
+Namely, the transverse current is allowed in even-order perturbation with respect to time-reversal breaking term $H_{ex}$.
+This contrasts with the anomalous Hall effect\cite{Tatara} where the Hall current is driven by the electric field which is even under time-reversal.
+Thus, one can expect essentially different magnetic structure manifested in the transverse supercurrent.
 Similarly, let us consider response equation of spin current,

-where ${\bf{j}}_s$ and $\rho'$ are spin current and superfluid density for spin current, respectively.
+where ${\bf{j}}_s$ and $\rho'$ are the spin current and the superfluid density tensor for spin current, respectively.
 Since spin current is even under time-reversal, $\rho'$ relates quantities of different symmetries under time-reversal.
-Thus, the time-reversal symmetry should be broken to produce finite spin current.
-Since $\rho'$ contains time-reversal breaking perturbation $H_{ex}$, this argument indicates that spin current appears only in odd order perturbation with respect to the exchange interaction.
+Thus, the time-reversal symmetry should be broken to produce finite spin current within the linear response.
+Since $\rho'$ contains time-reversal breaking perturbation $H_{ex}$, this argument indicates that spin current appears only in odd-order perturbation with respect to the exchange interaction.